SRI-CSL/llvm2smt/README.md

     for LLVM assembly language (`.ll` suffix).
     It can be used to check that our tool properly parses LLVM.

 2. `llvm2smt` is the main tool.
-It produces an SMT-LIB2 specification from a single `.ll` input.
+It produces an SMT-LIB specification from a single `.ll` input.